Local Regulations

 City Requirements

-- Registration of Vacant Properties: All vacant homes must be registered with the city within 30 days of becoming vacant.
+- Property Registration: All vacant properties must be registered with the city within 30 days of becoming vacant.

 State Requirements